Nawaz Sharif

 He has been a member of the National Assembly of Pakistan since 29 February 2024.
 Sharif's victory in NA-130, which is widely regarded as one of Pakistan's most competitive constituencies, has been called into question.
 An examination of Form 45 conducted by the Pattan Development Organisation and an investigation by Geo TV's Election Cell showed manipulated vote counts, altered turnout statistics, and modified official documents which substantiated claims by the opposition that the election result was tampered with.
 The evidence suggests the election was rigged in Sharif's favour, undermining the legitimate victory of his opponent Yasmin Rashid.
-He has been serving as Patron-in-Chief of the Lahore Heritage Revival Authority since 16 March 2025.
+He has been serving as Patron-in-Chief of the Lahore Authority for Heritage Revival since 16 March 2025.